 17. Acquire a gun relatively easily, and in some states, carry it on your person.
 Open carry is legal in many states including Alabama, Kentucky, Louisiana and more.

 19. Grab a cup of hot coffee (or even iced) to-go… pretty much anywhere.
+Although places like Starbucks and Columbus Coffee are becoming more popular in larger towns.

 20. Wear swim trunks or board shorts in a public pool.
 As a matter of hygiene, loose swimwear isn’t allowed in France’s public pools.